markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 289 - Defining a primary constructor for a class

-> Thanks to **Ashish** in the Discord channel for this book for asking a question about this that prompted this improvement.
+> Thanks to **Ashish** in the Discord channel for this book for making a suggestion about this that prompted this improvement.

 In Step 6, the code uses the `this` keyword to call the constructor with two parameters.
 In the next edition, I will add a note to explain this.

+# Page 296 - Static methods and overloading operators

+> Thanks **Ashish** in the book's Discord channel for making a suggestion about this that prompted this improvement.

+I wrote, "This section is specifically about methods that apply to two instances of the same type.
+It is not about the more general case of methods that apply to zero, one, or more than two instances."
+But I don't remind readers about the different nature of instance and static methods.

+In the next edition, I will add a note to say something like, "static methods operate on classes and an object is not needed for them."

 # Page 297 - Implementing functionality using methods

-> Thanks to **Ashish** in the Discord channel for this book for asking a question about this that prompted this improvement.
+> Thanks to **Ashish** in the Discord channel for this book for making a suggestion about this that prompted this improvement.

 In Step 2, the code uses the `this` keyword to pass a reference for the current object to the `Marry` method.
 In the next edition, I will add a note to explain this.

 # Page 299 - Implementing functionality using methods

-> Thanks to **Ashish** in the Discord channel for this book for asking a question about this that prompted this improvement.
+> Thanks to **Ashish** in the Discord channel for this book for making a suggestion about this that prompted this improvement.

 In the last bullet at the bottom of the page, I wrote, "It is a convention to use a different method name for related static and instance methods, for example, `Compare(x, y)` for the static method name and `x.CompareTo(y)` for the instance method name."
 But this is not always true.